 Training is essential so that the user can learn all the features of the system and thus enjoy the product in the best way.
 Support is also extremely important, after all, whenever you have questions or any other problem related to the software, there must be ways to solve them either by phone or email.

 Let's take the Ninsaúde Apolo software as an example.
 After migrating to the system, training is scheduled for users (doctors, secretaries, and administrators) to know its functionalities.
 Training is free and can be done as often as the clinic staff deems necessary.
-The support works from Monday to Friday during business hours, and if doubts arise outside the established hours, just view the video classes available in the system itself, where each screen is explained with a step by step that is easy to understand.
+The support works from Monday to Friday during business hours, and if doubts arise outside the established hours, just view the video classes available in the system itself, where each screen is explained in a step-by-step that is easy to understand.